 - On November 10, 2011 the PUC ordered Edison to take a new look at alternatives through the neighborhoods in the City of Chino Hills and also ordered Edison to stop construction pending a Commission decision on Chino Hills’ Application for Rehearing.

-- HFE supports a new look at the route through the State Park as long as adequate mitigation is provided for the temporary, permanent, ongoing, and cumulative impacts.
+- HFE supported a new look at the route through the State Park on existing towers as long as adequate mitigation is provided for the temporary, permanent, ongoing, and cumulative impacts.

-- SCE was required to underground the transmission lines through Chino Hills.
+- Eventually SCE was required to underground the transmission lines through Chino Hills.

 - In December 2009 the California Public Utilities Commission (CPUC) approved Edison’s TRTP which adds tall new towers and cuts through much of the Puente-Chino Hills Wildlife Corridor.